Ventilation in Buildings Seminar Series

 Brett is a member of Standards Australia’s ME-062 subcommittees responsible for Standards on fire and smoke control, mechanical ventilation in buildings and natural ventilation of buildings.
 He has represented local engineering practices since the 1990s and now runs a mechanical services consultancy to support other practitioners throughout the industry.

 Registrations are now open.
-The locations and registration links are listed below.
+The locations and registration links are listed below, or you can register by downloading the registration form

 Member price: $165 (Including GST)